sashadev-sky/Python-for-Networking/README.md

 **For host, passing**:

-1) 'localhost' means only localhost can connect to this port
+1) 'localhost' means only localhost (this machine) can connect to this port

 ```python
 ss.bind(('localhost', 8080))